-The following table identifies Industry Training Authority (ITA) actions in specific relation to direction from government in the most recent Shareholder's Letter of Expectations, executed by the Minister of Advanced Education and Labour Market Development and the chair of the ITA board.
+The following table identifies Industry Training Authority (ITA) actions in specific relation to direction from government in the most recent Shareholder's Letter of Expectations, executed by the Minister of Advanced Education and Labour

+Market Development and the chair of the ITA board.
 These actions are consistent with those identified above in connection with key strategic issues and goal-specific strategies.

-Government Direction Planned ITA Actions in Response Through innovation and collaboration, develop training that is relevant and responsive to industry, community and labour market needs Continued refinement of ITO framework (accountabilities, funding), and expansion of ITO training coverage Maintenance of regular program updates for all trades Various research/engagement re improved system outcomes, e.g. progression, completion, continuation Continued improvement to system-wide planning and coordination, e.g. through Joint Leadership Committee Continued development of more accessible and diverse training and assessment models Expand access to under-represented groups in all regions of the province Further development and implementation of Aboriginal-participation strategy Funding of projects to increase participation of women and immigrants Refinement of strategies based on recent research on barriers for people with disabilities Leveraging of Labour Market Agreement funding and partnerships Attract more young people into trades training and assist the transition from school to work Continued delivery of comprehensive youth strategy, including communication/ outreach and three middle and secondary school industry training programs Continued collaboration with Ministry of Education and school districts, and targeted support for external youth initiatives (e.g. Skills Canada BC competitions) Create avenues for training delivery and certification processes that are efficient, effective and flexible Ongoing improvement in public post-secondary trainer capacity utilization Ongoing collaborative development of flexible-delivery models, with particular focus on e-learning Continued designation of private trainers Implementation of new information-management system Ensure labour mobility under the Agreement on Internal Trade (AIT) and Trade, Investment and Labour Mobility Agreement (TILMA); ensure appropri- ate recognition of skills developed elsewhere, and support multi- and bi-lateral labour mobility initiatives Pilot alternative assessment methods for challengers (Multiple Assessment Pathways) Ensure full compliance with trades-related AIT and TILMA provisions Continued active participation/leadership on the Canadian Council of Directors of Apprenticeship Achieve carbon neutrality by 2010 Continued facilitation of telecommuting on the part of ITA staff, and extensive use of tele/video-conferencing NB: The provision of closer-to-home and flexible training options (e.g. e-learning) is believed to reduce carbon emissions indirectly associated with ITA activities
+Government Direction Planned ITA Actions in Response Through innovation and collaboration, develop training that is relevant and responsive to industry, community and labour market needs Continued refinement of ITO framework (accountabilities, funding), and expansion of ITO program coverage Maintenance of key programs on a prioritized basis Research into improved system outcomes, e.g. progression, completion, continuation Continued improvement to system-wide planning and coordination, e.g. through Joint Leadership Committee Continued development of more accessible and diverse training and assessment models Expand access to under-represented groups in all regions of the province Further development and implementation of Aboriginal-participation strategy Leveraging of Labour Market Agreement funding and partnerships to initiate demonstration projects designed to develop best practices for increasing the participation of women and immigrants Attract more young people into trades training and assist the transition from school to work Continued delivery of comprehensive youth strategy, including communication/ outreach and three middle and secondary school industry training programs Continued collaboration with Ministry of Education and school districts Create avenues for training delivery and certification processes that are efficient, effective and flexible Supporting flexibility and innovation in training delivery to assist learners during the economic downturn Ongoing collaborative development of flexible-delivery models, with particular focus on e-learning Implementation of new information-management system Ensure labour mobility under the Agreement on Internal Trade (AIT) and Trade, Investment and Labour Mobility Agreement (TILMA); ensure appropriate recognition of skills developed elsewhere, and support multi- and bilateral labour mobility initiatives Pilot alternative assessment methods for challengers (Multiple Assessment Pathways) Ensure full compliance with trades-related AIT and TILMA provisions Continued active participation/leadership on the Canadian Council of Directors of Apprenticeship Achieve carbon neutrality by 2010 Continued facilitation of telecommuting on the part of ITA staff, and extensive use of tele/video-conferencing NB: The provision of closer-to-home and flexible training options (e.g. e-learning) is believed to reduce carbon emissions indirectly associated with ITA activities Implementation of an IT infrastructure strategy that will decrease the ITA's carbon footprint